BenkovicSamuel/DynamicQueryable/README.md

 ### Map relations

-AutoQueryable and AutoMapper do not work together when it comes to mapping entity relations from an Entity to a Dto.
-To fix this, use the AutoQueryable profile setting
+DynamicQueryable and AutoMapper do not work together when it comes to mapping entity relations from an Entity to a Dto.
+To fix this, use the DynamicQueryable profile setting

 ```c#
 profile.ToListBeforeSelect = true